laripeanuts/laripeanuts/README.md

 - 🎓 Studying 4th semester of Systems Analysis and Development
 - 📚 I seek to become a better developer every day in the JavaScript universe
 - 🎯 Develop hardskills and softskills to build great apps
-- ❤️ Movies, reading, travel, animals
+- ❤️ Movies, gaming, reading, travel, animals

 ### Tech Stack